ExaScience/elprep/README.md

 # Citing elPrep

-As of today there is no publication on elPrep yet.
+As of today, there is no publication on elPrep yet.
 Please cite the ExaScience Life Lab with a link to the GitHub repository:

 		https://github.com/ExaScience/elprep